nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/description/model/Model.java)

-The `Model`,
+The `Model` component,

-* stores a `UserPref` object that represents the user's preferences.
+* Stores a `UserPref` object that represents the user's preferences.
-* stores the Task Manager data.
+* Stores the Task Manager data.
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* Does not depend on any of the other three components.

 ### 2.5.
 Storage component